All Episodes

 Hello.

-Yeah, thanks for first of all, my uh sincere condolences to the families of the slain New York City police officers and all of the NYPD police family.
+First of all, my sincere condolences to the families of the slain New York City police officers and all of the NYPD police family.

-Uh, like many Americans this weekend, I found myself just wondering what could motivate someone to this level of hatred and violence.
+Now, like many Americans, this weekend, I found myself just wondering what could motivate someone to this level of hatred and violence.

 Right.

-Now, I don't believe in guilt by association, Russ, but uh but the link here is chilling and it's not isolated.
+Now, I don't believe in guilt by association, Rush, but the link here is chilling, and it's not isolated.

 I was just curious as to what you thought about the link.

-Um Franklin I hadn't I hadn't thought about the direct link between Obama the heirs to this guy.
+Frankly, I hadn't thought about the direct link between Obama and Ayers to this guy.

 We know the truth, but we can't say it.

-They still have to prove it, and they're gonna be some witnesses that'll lie through their teeth.
+And there are going to be some witnesses that will lie through their teeth.

 You just wait, just like they were in Ferguson, Missouri.